Pivotal Events

 Refining Pivotal Events

 The original detection phase is fast, meaning that we are trading precision for plausibility.
-We need to get into a workable structure quickly, and the initial Pivotal Events candidate may require a few rearrangements or rewritings before approval.
+We need to establish a workable structure quickly, and the initial Pivotal Events candidates may require a few revisions before they are agreed.

 You may find events describing the same concept at different levels of precision, or displaying nuances which may be worthy of a deeper discussion.

-2. Pivotal Events are good candidates to become Public Events, part of an Event-Driven Published Language (see Context Mapping) between the different Bounded Contexts in a system.
+If our implementationĀ adopts an Event-Driven Architecture, then our Pivotal Events are the best candidates to becomeĀ Public Events, part of an Event-DrivenĀ Published LanguageĀ (seeĀ ContextĀ Mapping) that connects the differentĀ Bounded Contexts withinĀ a system.